-For many years we’ve been helping people into their first work spaces, so we have heard all the horror stories of working from home.
-And in the midst of a global pandemic, many are suddenly working from home with little to no warning.
-So much so that makeshift desks across the land are being fashioned out of ironing boards, clothes hampers, spirit cabinets and ping pong tables to name but a few.
+For many years we’ve helped people find workspace so we’ve heard all the horror stories of working from home- and amidst a global pandemic the story is no different.
+People across the land are suddenly working from home with little to no warning.
+Creating makeshift desks out of ironing boards, clothes hampers and ping pong tables to name just a few.

-What’s even worse is when you can’t go out and do all those extra curricular activities you used to!
+What’s even worse?
+The fact you can’t go out and do all those extra curricular activities you used to!
 Escapism is enjoyed out in reality too.
-The early morning trips to the gym, those evening classes, making connections through friends and work life.
-These aren’t worries or chores to get through, they are time to take care of yourself, part of life’s balance.
+The early morning gym trips, those evening classes, making connections through friends and work life.
+These aren’t chores to get through, they are time to take care of yourself, part of life’s balance.
 When that balance is disrupted, so is the world around you.
-Those more optimistic might be saying to themselves “I’m going to spend my evenings writing that novel/putting up those shelves/getting prison ripped with home workouts!” and good for you if you can manage it.
-However, the road to overdoing it is paved with good intentions and how much of these intentions will stick with all the same distractions keeping you from being as productive as you can be.
+Those more optimistic might be saying to themselves, “I’m going to spend my evenings writing that novel/putting up those shelves/getting prison ripped with home workouts!” and good for you if you can manage it.
+However, the road to overdoing it is paved with good intentions.
+How many of these intentions will stick with all the same distractions keeping you from being as productive as you can be.

 This Too Shall Pass